DwZhang01/GraphPE/README.md

 ## Overview

 This project implements a pursuit-evasion game where multiple pursuers attempt to capture evaders on a graph structure.
 The environment is built using the PettingZoo framework and is compatible with popular reinforcement learning libraries like Stable Baselines3.
-It utilizes a custom GNN policy (`GNNPolicy`) and environment wrapper (`GNNEnvWrapper`) to process graph observations effectively.
+It utilizes a custom GNN policy (`GNNPolicy`) to process graph observations effectively.

 ### Key Features